algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-And that's where we really want to get to for obvious reasons.
 This introduces yet another matrix configuration: * **Reduced** Row Echelon Form*.
 A matrix is in reduced row echelon form if it satisfies the following conditions: